+Expired September 30, 2012
-Who this Progr am Serves

-Young children prenatal to age 3.

-Children from families with income below federal poverty guidelines (under \$27,750 for a family of 4); who are receiving TANF, Supplemental Security Income (SSI), or Supplemental Nutrition Assistance Program (SNAP); or who are experiencing homelessness; children in
+Who this Program Serves Young children prenatal to age 3.
+Children from families with income below federal poverty guidelines (under \$27,750 for a family of 4); who are receiving TANF, Supplemental Security Income (SSI), or Supplemental Nutrition Assistance Program (SNAP); or who are experiencing homelessness; children in foster care.
 Early Head Start programs are required to ensure that at least 10% of enrollment slots are occupied by children with disabilities.

-Early Head Start programs are designed to meet community needs and can be center-based, home-based, family child care, or an approved locally-designed variation.

-A May 2022 survey of the National Head Start Association's members found that the average center had 30% of its staff positions unfilled.
-In 2021, about 745,000 children and babies were enrolled in Head Start and Early Head Start, down from 970,000 before the pandemic.

-Percent Served Based on Eligibility
+Delivery Method Early Head Start programs are designed to meet community needs and can be center- based, home-based, or an approved locally-designed variation.
+Number of Children Served in the 2021-2022 School Year 209,558 55 A May 2022 survey of the National Head Start Association's members found that the average center had 30% of its staff positions unfilled.
+56 In 2021 , about 745,000 children and babies were enrolled in Head Start and Early Head Start, down from 970,000 before the pandemic.
+57 Percent Served Based on Eligibility 11% Eligible Served.
+58 FY 2023 Federal Funding \$12 billion total funding for Head Start and Early Head Start (\$960 million over FY 2022)

-11% Eligible Served.59

-\$12 billion total funding for Head Start and Early Head Start (\$960 million over FY 2022).
+EHS operates in a range of communities across America-rural, suburban, urban, migrant and seasonal, and those found on American Indian and Alaskan Native (AIAN) reservations.
+Despite its success, EHS serves only a small percentage of eligible children due to insufficient funding.

-Compared to children with similar individual and family characteristics who don't attend Early Head Start, children who attend Early Head Start:
+Compared to children with similar individual and family characteristics who don't attend Early Head Start, children who attend Early Head Start.59

-- Are more likely to be immunized and to receive services if they have a diagnosed disability - Show significantly better social-emotional, language, and cognitive development - Are 93% less likely to be placed in foster care (for families in the child welfare system)
+- Are more likely to be immunized and to receive services if they have a diagnosed disability - Show significantly better emotional, behavioral, language, and cognitive development - Are 93% less likely to be placed in foster care (for families in the child welfare system)